code61/short_format_notes/_sessions/c1s4/2_google_analytics.md

 title: Google Analytics
 ---

 Google Analytics is an analytics service provided for free by Google.
-It allows you get an overview of how many people are visiting your site, where they come from, what they do, and much more.
+It allows you get an overview of how many people are visiting your site, where they come from, what they do on your site, and much more.

 ### Google Analytics vs. Mixpanel/Kissmetrics